If you are trying to save money, cutting out a few monthly expenses can make a big difference. Here are 10 household expenses you should cut in 2020.

 5. Cut back on electricity usage.

 You CAN lower your electric bill with a little effort.
-Make sure you are using energy efficient light bulbs and appliances.
+Make sure you are using energy-efficient light bulbs and appliances.
 Use automated timers to shut off lights and electronics when not in use.
 Unplug items when not in use, and make sure the family is more aware of their usage.
 Every bit helps.
 Here are some easy ways to save money on your electric bill.

 6. Cut back on water usage.

+We are starting to here of areas that are charging a fine for using too much water.
+Hopefully, you are not impacted, but whether you are or not, you can save money by reducing your water usage.
 Place a timer in the bathroom for showers and make sure all leaks are fixed.
 Wash clothing and dishes only when you have a full load.
 These are simple fixes that are sure to reflect on your water bill.
 Here are 5 ways to conserve water.

 7. Lawn care.